WebSocket Server (Remote Control)

 2. Server sends welcome status message

-3. Client sends connect command
+3. Client sends connect command (gains control)

 4. Server acknowledges and begins device connection

-5. Device connects, EEG data flows
+5. Device connects, EEG data flows to client

 6. Client sends disconnect or closes WebSocket